-A weekly update on influenza (flu) activity in Indiana will be provided by state health officials each Thursday, starting October 2013.
+A weekly update on influenza (flu) activity in Indiana will be provided by state health officials each Friday.
 This update includes general information on flu activity based on surveillance across the state, but will NOT include flu case counts at either the state or the county level.

 Influenza (flu) is a contagious illness caused by influenza viruses that infect the respiratory tract.
 The illness can be mild to severe and can be fatal in some people.
 Although anyone can become infected with influenza, the elderly, young children, or anyone with other health problems are at greater risk from developing more severe illness or suffer from the complications of influenza, such as pneumonia.
 Every year, more than 36,000 Americans die from influenza-related complications.